movpc/movpc.github.io/find-a-notary/index.md

 - **Wednesday, October 21** - Deadline for requests for absentee or mail-in ballots to be *received* by the election authority.
 - **Tuesday, November 3** - Election day.
 Deadline for absentee or mail-in ballots to be *received* by the election authority.

-## How To Find A Notary
+## Upcoming Notary Drives

 Below is a list of independently run notary drives.
 Drives will be continually be added to the list as they are submitted to Notary Hub.

 Sign up to receive regular email updates about notary drives in your region.
+(Updates will be sent about once per week.)

 <p style="text-align:center;">
     <button type="button" class="btn btn-primary" data-toggle="modal" data-target="#formModal">Receive Updates</button>